 La Buttiga is a craft beer room situated at the far end of Via Paolo Sarpi in Milan’s Chinatown.
 As you may know by now, I’m a craft beer enthusiast, so this means that Buttiga is one of my favorites.

-This small taproom is one of the few single-brand pubs in Milan and serves craft beers from the Buttiga brewery, based in Piacenza.
-Before we discovered Buttiga, most of our beer nights passed sitting around a table, but this spot has made the casual standing hangout totally legit and brought a little change to our beer experience: this taproom literally gets packed with people and good mood from 17:00 on every day and it’s as cheerful as it gets.
+This small taproom is one of the few single-brand pubs in Milan and serves craft beers from the Buttiga brewery, based in Piacenza, some 70 km south of Milan.
+Before we discovered Buttiga, most of our beer nights passed sitting around a table, but this spot has made the casual standing hangout totally legit: this taproom literally gets packed with people and good mood from 17:00 on every day and it’s as cheerful as it gets.

-There’s ten taps and more bottled beers, all from La Buttiga: on each tap there’s a brief description of the beers – my favorite being the Rye 3 IPA, which is named after the least boring of the Italian public TV channels (a pun for Rai 3).
-To be practical, la Buttiga will be doubly appreciated if you need to charge your phone while you rest your legs on that occasional free stool; there’s also a few snacks and merchandise, including the traditional beer stein for the regulars.
+There’s about ten taps and more bottled beers, all from La Buttiga: on each tap there’s a brief description of the beers – my favorite being the Rye 3 IPA, which is named after the least boring of the Italian public TV channels (a pun for Rai 3).
+Also there’s a few snacks and merchandise, including the traditional beer stein for the regulars.

-A customer once left a bad review (with bad spelling, incidentally) about Buttiga, and that’s why they often wear a T-shirt that says the staff is plain arrogant.
+A grumpy customer once left a bad review about Buttiga – with bad spelling, incidentally – and that’s why the staff often wear a T-shirt that says that they’re plain arrogant.
 Don’t mind that: of course, both the beers and the service at Buttiga are just spot on.